MyDrivingInstructor recommends that you pass the Driving Theory Test before booking your intensive driving course.

 This is because it is not possible to book a Practical Driving Test for you until you have passed the Theory Test.

-Although you can apply for your provisional driving licence 3 months before your 17th birthday you will not be able to book a test until you are 17 years old.
+Although you can apply for your provisional driving licence 3 months before your 17th birthday you will not be able to take the test until you are 17 years old.

 The are two parts to the test